pythonanywhere/help_pages/articles/SecuringYourAccount.md

   public area.
 * Consider setting up two-factor authentication.

-###Two-factor auth
+###Two-factor authentication

-Finally, if you want the best possible security for your account, we recommend you enable two-factor authentication (TFA).
+If you want the best possible security for your account, we recommend you enable two-factor authentication (TFA).
 This is a system that uses an app on your phone to generate a number, once a minute.
-When you log in to PythonAnywhere, you have to enter that code as well as your username and password.
+When you log in to PythonAnywhere, you have to enter that number as well as your username and password.
 In other words, someone who wants to break into your account not only needs to steal your password, they also need to get hold of your phone.

-One important warning about (TFA): when you set it up, it gives you some "emergency" codes, which you can use instead of the ones your phone generates.
+One important warning about TFA: when you set it up, it gives you some "emergency" codes, which you can use instead of the ones your phone generates.
 It's *super*-important that you keep these safe.
 Once you've set up TFA, you will not be able to access your account without a code, and our